mescanef/rawsockets/README.md

 Simple 'echo' client-server app written in C++.

-This app, for data serialization, is using Google's Protobuf.
+This app, for data serialization, is using Google's Protobuf (v2.6.1).

 Usage
 ==========